apify/apify-docs/content/academy/apify_platform/deploying/docker_file.md

 The **Dockerfile** is a file which gives the Apify platform (or Docker, more specifically) instructions on how to create an environment for your code to run in.
 Every actor must have a Dockerfile, as actors run in Docker containers.

 > Actors on the platform are always run in Docker containers; however, they can also be run in local Docker containers.
-This is not common pracice though, as it requires more setup and a deeper understanding of Docker.
+This is not common practice though, as it requires more setup and a deeper understanding of Docker.
 For testing, it's best to just run the actor on the local OS (this requires you to have the underlying runtime installed, such as Node.js, Python, Rust, GO, etc).

 ## [](#base-images) Base images